smartgeber Logo

 The Sunni and Shia Populations in Lebanon

-In Lebanon, both Sunni and Shia Muslims form substantial parts of the population.
-However, neither group holds an absolute majority.
-The Sunni Muslims primarily reside in the coastal cities, such as Beirut and Tripoli, while the Shia Muslims are predominantly found in the southern regions and parts of the Bekaa Valley.
-This distribution contributes to the complex political and social dynamics within the country.
+In Lebanon, both Sunni and Shia Muslims are significant religious groups.
+The Sunni community is primarily located in the coastal cities, such as Beirut and Tripoli, while the Shia population is concentrated in the southern regions and parts of the Bekaa Valley.
+These groups have historically played vital roles in Lebanon's political and social landscape, influencing everything from governance to cultural practices.

 Lebanon's Christian Communities